manasbir/sqrt-optimizooooooor/README.md

 -profit

--also learn why my method/implementation of the babylonian method overflows lmao
+-~~also learn why my method/implementation of the babylonian method overflows lmao~~